bkovaluk/pyinit/README.md

 ## Testing

-PyInit includes test cases to ensure that the project initialization works as expected.
+Potara includes test cases to ensure that the project initialization works as expected.

 ### Running Tests

-To run the tests, navigate to the PyInit project directory and execute:
+To run the tests, navigate to the Potara project directory and execute:

 ~~~bash
 pytest